sboesebeck/morphium/MorphiumDoku.md

 *Morphium* has support for a special Iterator, which steps through the data, a couple of elements at a time.
 By Default this is the standard behaviour.
 But the \_Morphium\_Iterator ist quite capable:

-*   `queryObject.asIterable()` will stepp through the result list, 10 at a time
+*   `queryObject.asIterable()` will stepp through the batch list, 10 at a time
-*   `queryObject.asIterable(100)` will step through the result list, 100 at a time
+*   `queryObject.asIterable(100)` will step through the batch list, 100 at a time
-*   `queryObject.asIterable(100,5)` will step through the result list, 100 at a time and keep 4 chunks of 100 elements each as prefetch buffers.
+*   `queryObject.asIterable(100,5)` will step through the batch list, 100 at a time and keep 4 chunks of 100 elements each as prefetch buffers.
 Those will be filled in background.
 *   `MorphiumIterator it=queryObject.asIterable(100,5); it.setMultithreaddedAccess(true);` use the same iterator as before, but make it thread safe.

 Internally the default iterator does create queries that are derived from the sort of the query, if there is no sort specified, it will assume you want to sort by `_id`.